sohailshams/fitness-home/README.md

 - **As a site user:**
 1. As a user, I expect the website is easy to navigate from one page to another page.
 2. As a user, I expect the website to be responsive so I can use it form any device for example mobile, tablet or laptop.
+3. As a user, I want to be able to search the items in the store.
-3. As a user, I want to be able to see the detailed information about the products and services.
+4. As a user, I want to be able to see the detailed information about the products and services.
-4. As a user, I want to be able to create an account.
+5. As a user, I want to be able to create an account.
-5. As a user, I want to be able to add items in the shopping cart and adjust the shopping cart.
+6. As a user, I want to be able to add items in the shopping cart and adjust the shopping cart.
-6. As a user, I want to be able to save delivery information to my profile.
+7. As a user, I want to be able to save delivery information to my profile.
-7. As a user, I want to be able to make secure payments.
+8. As a user, I want to be able to make secure payments.
-8. As a user, I want to be able to make purchases anonymously.
+9. As a user, I want to be able to make purchases anonymously.
-9. As a user, I want to be able to see the order history.
+10. As a user, I want to be able to see the order history.
-10. As a user, I want to be able to update the profile information.
+11. As a user, I want to be able to update the profile information.
-11. As a user, I want to receive a confirmation email after the checkout.
+12. As a user, I want to receive a confirmation email after the checkout.
-12. As a user, I want to get in touch with the store owner.
+13. As a user, I want to get in touch with the store owner.
-13. As a user, I want to be able to add a review.
+14. As a user, I want to be able to add a review.
-14. As a user, I want to be able edit or delete my review.
+15. As a user, I want to be able edit or delete my review.

 ## Design